Skip to main content

 When tensor cores scale faster than everything around them, the money moves to the kernel layer.

-The concrete tricks matter here.
-The post describes a forward pipeline that overlaps tensor-core work, softmax, and memory operations; a software-emulated exponential path that spreads work across FMA units instead of leaning entirely on hardware MUFU instructions; and a backward pass that uses Blackwell tensor memory and 2-CTA MMA mode to reduce shared-memory pressure and cut atomic reduction overhead.
-The upstream flash-attention repository now presents FlashAttention-4 as optimized for Hopper and Blackwell GPUs, which tells you this is not a one-off internal stunt.
-It is becoming part of the operating stack.
+Together says the forward pass is constrained by exponential throughput while the backward pass is constrained by shared-memory traffic.
+So FlashAttention-4 overlaps tensor-core work, softmax, and memory operations; it uses a software-emulated exponential path that spreads work across FMA units instead of leaning entirely on hardware MUFU instructions; and it uses Blackwell tensor memory plus 2-CTA MMA mode in the backward pass to reduce shared-memory pressure and cut atomic reduction overhead.

 Editorial diagram showing wide tensor-compute lanes on Blackwell narrowing into shared-memory and softmax bottlenecks before a tuned attention pipeline restores flow.

-Figure / 01 FlashAttention-4's point is simple: Blackwell made tensor math faster than several neighboring resources, so the performance fight moved into the spaces between the matmuls.
+Figure / 01FlashAttention-4's point is simple: Blackwell made tensor math faster than several neighboring resources, so the performance fight moved into the spaces between the matmuls.

 Editorial diagram showing model requests flowing through a kernel layer that reshapes latency, utilization, and cost before workloads reach Blackwell GPU racks.

-Figure / 02 The hardware line item does not change, but a better kernel can still move latency, utilization, and cost per useful token.
+Figure / 02The hardware line item does not change, but a better kernel can still move latency, utilization, and cost per useful token.

 Source file